Reduce your risk of identity theft, lower your tax burden and organize your finances -- all during the commercial breaks of your favorite shows.

-The presents are opened, the paper discarded and the leftovers are in the fridge.
-You know what that means: Just a few more days to make some year-end financial moves.
-Sounds tedious, but making them will help you improve your security against identity theft and give you a better picture of your financial health.
+The calendar reads “December,” and you know what that means: Just a few short weeks to make some year-end financial moves.
+Sounds tedious, but making them will help lower your risk of identity theft and give you a better picture of your financial health.

 1. Change passwords